eclecticiq/rundoc/README.md

 Output can be saved as a json list of executed code blocks containing:

-- `commands`: list of code blocks that contains the following
+- `code_blocks`: list of code blocks that contains the following
     - `code`: original code
     - `user_code`: code that user actually executed with prompt
     - `interpreter`: interpreter used for this code block